Almonds and Olivez

 The Discussion

-Mental health is defined as the manner in which one thinks, feels and behaves when coping with life (National Institute of Mental Health, 2007).
+Mental health is defined as how one thinks, feels and behaves when coping with life (National Institute of Mental Health, 2007).
 ManderScheid et al. (2010) went on further to define it as any condition that affects one cognition, emotion and or behaviour in general.
 Mental disorders can take the form of a severe condition if it greatly interferes with or limits one or several major life activities, or milder, if otherwise (Substance Abuse and Mental Health Services Administration -SAMHSA, 2020).
-On the other hand, mental illness speaks to all diagnosable mental disorders, which are defined as any health conditions that are characterized by changes in mood or behaviour that bring about some form of distress or impaired functioning (United States Department of Health and Human Services – USDHHA, 1999, p.4)

 Mental health is a serious issue not only in Jamaica but globally.
 While the epidemiology of mental illnesses as it relates to Jamaica and other Caribbean Nationals is only recently being studied and documented (Hickling, 2005), research is indicating that it is trending upwardly and is expected to be even higher, particularly due to the current pandemic.